-tation tool.
-Once all the types of pre-annotation are employed, this error can happen only once, because all the following occurrences of a MWE are pre-annotated automatically.
-We are currently working on these improvements.

-- Gender opposites, diminutives and augmentatives.
-These are currently represented by variations of t-lemma.
-We believe that they should be represented by attributes of t-nodes that could be roughly equivalent to some of the lexical functions in the Meaning-text theory (see (Mel'čuk, 1996)).
+functions in the Meaning-text theory (see Mel'čuk 1996).
 This should be tackled in some future version of PDT.
-Once resolved it would allow us to identify following (and many similar) cases automatically. - obchodní ředitel vs. obchodní ředitelka (lit.: managing director-man vs. m. director-woman) - rodinný dům vs. rodinný domek (lit.: family house vs. family little-house; but the diminutive domek means basically "family house")
+Once resolved it would allow us to identify following (and many similar) cases automatically.

+- obchodní ředitel vs. obchodní ředitelka (lit.: managing director-man vs. m. director-woman) - rodinný dům vs. rodinný domek

+(lit.: family house vs. family little-house; but the diminutive domek means basically "family house", as opposed to "an apartment building")

-Currently we annotate these cases with the same MWE, but all the instances with the derived variants of t-lemma (like $\check{r}editelka$ or domek must be identified manually (see Section 5).
-We plan to try automatic identification of some diminutives and gender opposites derived by most common patterns.
+So as a step towards this goal we annotate these cases as occurrences of the same MWEs.
+A drawback of this solution is that automatic pre-annotation (types B-D) can't identify the instances with the derived variants of t-lemma (like ředitelka or domek), since these pre-annotations rely on t-lemmas.
+Thus these variants of MWEs must be identified manually for now.

-- Newly established t-nodes corresponding to elided parts of MWEs in coordinations.
+• Newly established t-nodes corresponding to elided parts of MWEs in coordinations.
 Since t-layer contains many newly established t-nodes, many of whom cannot be lexicalised, our original decision was to hide all of these nodes from annotators and generate for them pure surface sentence.
 This decision resulted however in the current situation, when some MWEs in coordinations cannot be correctly annotated.
 For instance První a druhá světová válka (First and Second World War) is a coordination of two multiword lexemes.
-A tectogrammatical tree that includes it does have newly established t-nodes for "world" and "war" of the first lexeme but they are elided in the surface sentence.
+A tectogrammatical tree that includes it does have newly established t-nodes for "world" and "war" of the first lexeme but they are (and in fact they have to be) elided in the surface sentence.